Turnagain Arm: History

 The Dena'ina called Turnagain Arm Tutl'uh, meaning "back water".

-Turnagain Arm was named by William Bligh of HMS Bounty fame.
-Bligh served as Cook's Sailing Master on his third and final voyage, the aim of which was discovery of the Northwest Passage.
-Upon reaching the head of Cook Inlet in 1778, Bligh was of the opinion that both Knik Arm and Turnagain Arm were the mouths of rivers and not the opening to the Northwest Passage.
-Under Cook's orders Bligh organized a party to travel up Knik Arm, which quickly returned to report Knik Arm indeed led only to a river.

-Afterwards a second party was dispatched up Turnagain Arm and it too returned to report only a river lay ahead.
-As a result of this frustration the second body of water was given the disingenuous name "Turn Again".
-Early maps label Turnagain Arm as the "Turnagain River".
+Cook spent ten days exploring the inlet named after him.
+He first sent William Bligh to scout the north arm, where he met with the Dena'ina Natives of the Eklutna area, who told him the name of the Knik Arm and that it was not the Northwest Passage, but rather an outlet for two rivers (the Knik and Matanuska Rivers).
+Cook then sailed south to scout the other arm, and in a bad mood after running the Resolution aground on a sandbar on his way back out of the shallow waters, called it "River Turnagain", having found no sign of the passage there either.

 The mineral resources of the Turnagain-Knik region are notable for gold placers and the gold quartz lodes.
 From 1896 to 1898, a large number of placer claims were staked on the streams tributary to Turnagain Arm from the north, and on a few of these claims, notably those on lower Crow Creek, mining was carried out in subsequent years.
 The output of placer gold was derived from the Turnagain Arm slope of the mountains.
 Development work on gold quartz lodes was confined largely to the Turnagain Arm basin.